 Rolling across the open Nebraska prairie, Dad told me Desoto Bend was a National Wildlife Refuge named after the famous Spanish Explorer, Hernando “Get Me Out of the House” de Soto, the first European to cross the Mississippi River.

-Dad said at one time the “bend” was a dangerous spot on the river for its currents claimed many ships, most famously, The Bertrand, a cargo ship with over 500,000 items lost to its murky waters.
+Dad said at one time the “bend” on the Missouri River was a dangerous spot that claimed many ships, most famously, The Bertrand, a cargo ship with over 500,000 items lost to its murky waters.

 Two hours and four wrong turns later Dad pulled into the refuge parking lot.
 The nature center was a low-slung building, looking like an extended duck blind.
 It reminded me of all the centers I visited when Mom and Dad made sure Sundays were meant for getting out.

-As we entered the nature center, it turned into a museum for many of the excavated items from The Bertrand were on display.
+As we entered, the nature center turned into a museum for many of the excavated items from The Bertrand were on display.

 The artifacts ranged from rifles and pickaxes to silverware and fine china.
 There was even a room devoted to the food supplies.
 There were jars of beets, carrots and hunks of beef jerky that looked as appetizing as tree bark.

 The waterlogged cargo kept our interest, but it wasn’t the reason we came.
 Dad and I twined through the exhibit until we entered an expansive room with giant bay windows.